Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 Through the years, Oh Dae-su establishes an emotional link with a terrifying painting called "Man of Sorrows" (by Belgian painter James Ensor), which depicts a bloody and deformed Christ with a facial expression that may be a smile or an expression of horrendous pain.
 For greater effect, the painting is completed with an excerpt from the poem "Solitude" by Ella Wheeler Wilcox: “Laugh and the world laughs with you.
 Weep and you weep alone".

 The context is horrifying, and seeing him embrace that mantra and perfecting that smile of pain is devastating.

 Thanks to his little TV, Oh learns that his wife has been murdered and he’s been framed as the perpetrator.
 Devastated, he takes refuge in the only coping mechanism possible in his incomprehensibly unjust and cruel reality: revenge.
-Excessive TV consumption lead him to develop virtual skills.
-Shadowboxing, hardened hands and an eternal thirst for justice have given him a second wind.
+Excessive TV consumption leads him to develop virtual skills.
+Shadowboxing, hardened hands, and an eternal thirst for justice have given him a second wind.

 But Oh is far from controlling his own actions.
 In a completely baffling move, he is suddenly released, and in the possession of a cell phone and a considerable amount of money.

 After quickly giving up on the search for his daughter—who reportedly had been adopted by a Swedish couple—Oh Dae-su focuses on revenge.

 But the tragedy is just beginning.
 His revenge is doomed the moment his motivations were born of uncertainty.